Dog friendly pubs in Dorset: 15 of the best places to go

 The Royal Standard is a traditional 'home from home' type of pub and it can be found next to the famous and historic Cobb in Lyme Regis.
 In the summer months, the pub's beer garden is an excellent place to relax with a cold G&T and a big bowl of water for your dog.
 Monmouth Beach, Cobb Gate and East Beach are nearby and dog friendly all year round.

 The Inn at Cranborne welcomes dogs in all areas of the pub (which is quite a rarity!) and there's always water and biscuits behind the bar to keep pooches entertained and refreshed.
 The Inn has four dog friendly bedrooms and doggy guests will receive a treat bag on arrival and a sausage for breakfast in the morning.
-Dogs aside, the pub has a great menu, a roaring open fire in the winter and an extensive wine list.
+Dogs aside, the pub has a great menu, a roaring open fire in the winter and an extensive wine list, so it's the ideal spot for whiling away these cold winter days.
 When can we visit?

 Nestled in the Blackmore Vale, you'll find The White Horse Inn in the pretty village of Hinton St Mary.
-Go for a scenic dog walk around the village spotting the beautiful cottages and period homes as you go, before heading to the historic White Horse Inn for the afternoon.
+Wrap up warm and go for a scenic dog walk around the village spotting the beautiful cottages and period homes as you go, before heading to the historic White Horse Inn for the afternoon.
 Here you'll find water and treats for dogs and pints and pies for owners.
 All well behaved humans welcome…

 This pub's rural location makes it an ideal place to retreat to after a brisk countryside walk and its close location to Dorchester and Blandford means it's a wonderful place to stop by en route.
 One of our favourite times to visit is on a Sunday when the carvery is served.
 The garden is also a nice spot for a beer in the sun when the weather allows.
 Whatever your reason for visiting, your pup will receive a royal welcome at The Royal Oak.

 The Ye Olde George Inn welcomes dogs in to join their owners for a bite to eat, with water and treats available from the bar.
-On the menu expect to see an extensive list of light bites, sharing platters, burgers and sourdough pizzas.
+On the menu expect to see an extensive list of burgers, hot dogs and 'dirty fries', with pudding menus that are sure to get mouths watering too (both dog and human...).
 Inside, the cosy interiors consist of exposed brick walls, an open fire place and historic wooden beams - making winter one of our favourite times of year to snuggle up in this intimate little pub.

 Situated on Salisbury Road, The Fisherman's Haunt is everything you would want from a pub - friendly staff, filling meals, a wide range of ales on tap, beautifully furnished accommodation and a suntrap beer garden for the summer months, all to be enjoyed by man and man's best friend.
 Doggy snacks and water are provided for four legged customers.